jewsroch/zwati/wp-content/plugins/comprehensive-google-map-plugin/readme.txt

 9. When having marker Geo mashup, you can display in the info bubble marker's original post and post content excerpt instead of normally address and lat/long

 == Changelog ==

+= 9.0.4.2 =
+* Enhancement: Documentation update and some code clean up

+= 9.0.4.1 =
+* Experimental: Increased waiting times between HTTP requests to Google's Geocoder service

+= 9.0.4 =
+* Bug: Mulitple maps on the same page were generated from the cached map data of the first map
+* Bug: Square brackets in marker description were breaking WordPress shortcode parsing functionality
+* Enhancement: Added ability to save shortcodes by name and load them up/delete them in Wordpress's post/page WYSIWYG editor
+* Enhancement: Added more debug data for cases when GeoMashup fails
+* Enhancement: Added "Support" tab in CGMP settings with user specific debug information
+* Cleanup: Removed deprecated shortcode properties

+= 9.0.3 =
+* Experimental: Trying to improve caching mechanism

+= 9.0.2 =
+* Enhancement: Added caching mechanism to shortcode and widget functionality

+= 9.0.1 =
+* Enhancement: Added caching mechanism to GeoMashup functionality

+= 9.0.0 =
+* Enhancement: Doing server side geo address validation using Google's service to reduce the work on the client side
+* Enhancement: Revisited GeoMashup functionality
+* Bug: Markers were disappearing in GeoMashup as a result of Google's geo service returning OVER_QUERY_LIMIT during address validation when too many requests per second were sent.
+Some basic request throttling and retry mechanism have been put in place to remedy requests-per-second

+= 8.0.5.1 =
+* Enhancement: Revisited workaround of the conflict between the plugin and jQuery tabs.
+Now resizing the map the moment placeholder DIV is not hidden

+= 8.0.5 =
+* Bug: When Geo position could not be obtained, map was not rendering
+* Bug: Workaround the conflict between the plugin and jQuery tabs

+= 8.0.4 =
+* Enhancement: Making use of the library by Chad Killingsworth to add end-user's current GPS location as a marker.
+The marker position is automatically updated as the user position changes.
+Useful for users on mobile devices that want to find directions from their current location to map's marker.
+This feature  will function in browsers supporting the W3C Geolocation API.
+This excludes Internet Explorer versions 8 and older.
+* Enhancement: CSS tweaks in directions dialog

+= 8.0.3 =
+* Enhancement: Made sure the plugin is compatible with jQuery 1.9+ (.live() -> .on(), .attr() -> .prop() where required)

+= 8.0.2 =
+* Enhancement: Added Dutch translation (Jeffrey van Rossum)
+* Enhancement: Added ability to select default distance units for directions
+* Bug: Shortcode sent to editor had “addmarkermashupbubble” property generate twice
+* Bug: Removed incorrect CSS property value
+* Bug: Fixed IDs of direction HTML elements
+* Bug: In jQuery 1.8, the behaviour of .ajaxSuccess() changed, which caused an issue when saving widgets
+* Bug: When trying to print directions in KM, the print view was showing miles
+* Experimental: An attempt to resolve a problem of Google Maps & jQuery Tabs: resizing the map one second after it has been loaded

+= 8.0.1 =
+* Bug: Commented out on PHP function parsing the shortcode and rendering a map

+= 8.0.0 =
+* Enhancement: Added Polish translation (Jakub Korzeniewski)
+* Fix javascript bug that mishandles minor version number on jQuery 1.xx (Israel Shirk)
+* Php warnings removed, when in wp_debug mode (Patrick Hafner)
+* Using sprintf for html output in a few lines (Patrick Hafner)
+* IE Quirks mode fix: Making the function return rather than echo to prevent tags from outputting before the and tags.
+This causes IE to render the document in quirks mode which basically will destroy any modern sites styling.
+This occurs when using the shortcode because the function just echos out the content before the rest of the site is rendered.

 = 7.0.31 =
 * Missing files for v7.0.30